djiboshin/paper-optical-theorem/README.md

 # COMSOL Models
 To ensure all steps are reproducible, COMSOL models are provided as Python scripts so users can generate their own models.
-The scripts are based on the[MPh](https://github.com/MPh-py/MPh) package and require prior experience working with it.
+The scripts are based on the [MPh](https://github.com/MPh-py/MPh) package and require prior experience working with it.
 This repository includes two models:
 - `sphere_scattering`
 - `helmholtz_scattering`